Three Ways to Get a Breastfed Baby to Take a Bottle

 Once a Baby Takes a Bottle, Continue to Give a Bottle Twice a Week

 Once your baby starts taking a bottle, be sure to keep giving it to her at least twice a week.
 Like I stated earlier, our daughter took a bottle at 6 weeks and we thought she wouldn't have any problems in the future, but that wasn't the case.
-At 3 months she wouldn't take the bottle and we had to seek the advice of the expert.
+At 3 months she wouldn't take the bottle and we had to seek the advice of the lactation consultant.
 After following these instructions she once again began to drink from a bottle.
 However, there were numerous afternoons of us trying to give her a bottle and her refusing it - frustrating.

 A Second Way to Get Your Baby to Take a Bottle: Dream Feeding with a Bottle

-Dream feeding is feeding the baby by bottle or breast after she has gone to bed at night but hasn't woken up for the first nighttime feeding.
+Dream feeding is feeding the baby by bottle or breastfeeding after she has gone to bed at night but hasn't woken up for the first nighttime feeding.
 Dream feeding is done while the baby is mostly asleep.
 Often parents will dream feed a baby right before they go to bed to help their child sleep through the night and allow the parent a few more hours of uninterrupted sleep.
 The benefit of giving a baby a bottle during this dream feeding stage is that the baby is more likely to rely on the sucking reflex and isn't as aware of the circumstances.
 We tried this method as well and it worked... sometimes.

 A Third Technique to Try to Get a Baby to Take a Bottle

-- I placed my daughter on my legs with my feet propped up so she was at a 45 degree angle
+- I placed my daughter on my legs with my feet propped up so she was at a 45-degree angle

 - I gave her a pacifier for about five seconds - just long enough for her to stop crying and start sucking.